argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/provider-status.md

 All providers should work out of the box with Argo Rollouts and the Gateway plugin.

+!!! warning
+    Notice that with 0.x implementations of the Gateway API, only the 0.2.0 release of the plugin will work.
+Versions from 0.3.0 and upwards need a v1.0+ implementation to work.
+Plugin version 0.2.0 uses `v1beta1` resources while 0.3.0 needs `gateway.networking.k8s.io/v1` resources

 For convenience we are including here a list of those actually tested with the plugin along with the related example (if applicable).